lukechampine/jsteg/README.md

 determining which bytes of `hidden` it cares about.
 The easiest way to do this is to prepend the data with its length.

+A `jsteg` command is also included, providing a simple wrapper around the functions of this package.
+It can hide and reveal data in jpeg files and supports input/output redirection.
+It automatically handles length prefixes and uses a magic header to identify JPEGs that were produced by `jsteg`.

 ---

-A `jsteg` binary is also included, which hides and reveals data inside JPEGs.
-It automatically handles length prefixes and uses a magic header to identify JPEGs that were produced by `jsteg`.
+This package reuses a significant amount of code from the image/jpeg package.
+The BSD-style license that governs the use of that code can be found in the `go_LICENSE` file.